2017 Westminster attack: Fatalities

 Six people, including the attacker, died as a result of the incident, and around 50 others were injured, some of them severely.
 Of the five people killed by the attacker, three were British nationals.
-One of the dead was a teacher who was believed to have been walking along the bridge to pick up her children from school.
+One of the dead was a teacher believed to have been walking along the bridge to pick up her children from school.
 A tourist from the United States also died; he was visiting London from Utah to celebrate his 25th anniversary with his wife, who was among the injured.
-The police officer killed was PC Keith Palmer, 48, an unarmed police officer who was on duty with the Parliamentary and Diplomatic Protection command.
-Palmer had 15 years of experience in the Metropolitan Police Service.

 The fourth victim was a 75-year-old man from Clapham in south-west London, who was hit by the car and later died in hospital after his life support was switched off.
 A fifth victim, a 31-year-old tourist from Romania, fell into the Thames during the attack; she died in hospital as a result of her injuries on 6 April after her life support was withdrawn.
 Her Romanian boyfriend, who had planned to propose marriage during their trip to London, was also injured during the attack.

+The police officer killed was PC Keith Palmer, 48, an unarmed police officer who was on duty with the Parliamentary and Diplomatic Protection command.
+Palmer had 15 years of experience in the Metropolitan Police Service.